swiftlang/swift-evolution/proposals/NNNN-atomics.md

 - Addition of new memory orderings.
 Because all atomic operations compile directly into user code, new memory orderings that we decide to introduce later could potentially back-deploy to any OS release that includes this proposal.

 - Addition of new atomic operations on the types introduced here.
-Back deployable.
+These would be also be back deployable.

 - Introducing a default memory ordering for atomic operations (either by adding a default value to `ordering`, or by adding new overloads that lack that parameter).
 This too would be a back-deployable change.

-- Change the memory ordering model to not require tons of overloads as long as it's not source breaking.
-This would also be back-deployable.
+- Change the memory ordering model as long as the changes preserve source compatibility.

 (We don't necessarily plan to actually perform any of these changes; we merely leave the door open to doing them.)